There was an error with your log in

 Celia B.

 Recently back from the Southern Slice trip – it really WAS a Wonderful Trip!
 The walks which had been chosen really were iconic walks showcasing what the South Island has to offer.
 John was a great guide and driver, the distances we traveled each day were relaxing, safe, and enjoyable.
 Eva looked after us non-stop, I don’t know how she did it!
 She not only guided us in a very professional way but shopped for us, prepared our lunch, and provided us with a constant supply of snacks!
-The whole trip was really well organized and well thought out, many thanks to Eva, John, and Hiking New Zealand for a FAB experience, would recommend it to anybody!
+The whole trip was really well organized and well thought out, many thanks to Eva and John or a FAB experience, would recommend it to anybody!

 j